Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: Problem Statement and Background

-where $\tau^2 > 0$ is the global variance of the function $f$.
-The length-scale parameter $\mathbf{h}$ and the global variance $\tau^2$ are the hyper-parameters of the GP model.
+where $\nu > 0$ is the smoothness parameter, and $B_\nu$ is the modified Bessel function.
+The length-scale $\mathbf{h}$ and smoothness $\nu$ are the hyper-parameters of the GP model.
 Standard methods can be applied to estimate them, such as the maximum likelihood method by \cite{SWN18} and the maximum a posteriori method by \cite{NY12}.